-You can use a Lifetime ISA to buy your first home, or save for later life.
+Alternatively you can each use a Lifetime ISA to buy your first home, or save for later life.
 You must be 18 or over, but under 50, to open a Lifetime ISA.
-You should obtain advice from your Financial Adviser on your options.

-In general, each buyer can put in up to £4,000 each year, until age 50.
-The government will add a 25% bonus to your savings, up to a maximum of £1,000 per year each.
+You can each put in up to £4,000 each year, until you're 50.
+The Government will add a 25% bonus to your savings, up to a maximum of £1,000 per year each.
 You can use this towards the deposit needed on exchange, but it must be paid direct to us to avoid a 25% penalty.

-You can use your Lifetime ISAs savings to help you buy your first home if all the following apply:
+You can each use your Lifetime ISAs savings to help you buy your first home if all the following apply:

-- the home costs £450,000 or less - you buy it at least 12 months after you open the Lifetime ISA - you're buying it with a mortgage.
-You can only use the money towards the purchase price of the house, not towards SDLT, legal costs, or the other costs of buying your home.
+- the home costs £450,000 or less

+- you buy it at least 12 months after you open the Lifetime ISA

+- you're buying with a mortgage.

+For both types of ISA, you can only use the money towards the purchase price of the house, not towards SDLT, legal costs, or the other costs of buying your home.

-Your Financial Adviser
+Your Financial Advisor

-Only authorised Help To Buy financial advisers should advise you on what product to use to save towards the deposit for your home, and which mortgage provider to use.
+Only authorised Help To Buy financial advisors should advise you on what product to use to save towards the deposit for your home, and which mortgage provider to use.
 We cannot advise on these issues.

-You must make sure your financial adviser confirms to you that the proposed mortgage or ISA you use is suitable to use for your Help to Buy assisted purchase.
+You must make sure your financial advisor confirms to you that the ISA product you take out is suitable to use for your Help to Buy assisted purchase.

-We are required to check your eligibility before we request any bonus or request mortgage funds from a lender.
-If we discover that the product you were advised to take out by your financial adviser is not suitable, you will have to find the money from somewhere, or risk being liable to the builder for breach of contract.
+We are required to check your eligibility before we request the bonus.
+If we discover that the product you were advised to take out by your financial advisor is not suitable, you will have to find the money from somewhere, or risk being liable to the builder for breach of contract.